How to define your social media audience for 2022

 12th October 2021

-Targeting the right social media audience across all your channels is game changing for driving engagement and increasing leads.
+Targeting the right audience across all your social media platforms is game changing for driving engagement and increasing leads.
 Cast your net too wide and your content might not reach the right people, go too niche and you might miss a number of opportunities - but defining the right audience opens up a whole new avenue of highly-engaged potential customers.

 Every social media channel attracts slightly different audiences with different expectations, even if your brand audience remains the same.